Kerala Prisons and Correctional Services: District jails

-A Borstal School, located in Thrikkakkara, Ernakulam, serves as a residential facility specifically designed to accommodate individuals aged 18 to 21 who have been convicted of criminal offenses during their adolescent years.
+Each district jail is headed by a Jail Superintendent of the rank of Joint Superintendent.

 Women Prisons

 Women Prison & Correctional Homes serve as facilities for incarcerating female offenders, regardless of their sentence length, as well as accommodating women prisoners awaiting trial or those under remand.
 These institutions are located in three distinct areas: Thiruvananthapuram, Viyyur, and Kannur.

+Each women prison is headed by a Woman Jail Superintendent of the rank of Joint Superintendent.

 Open Prisons

 Open Prison and Correctional Homes, also known as minimum-security prisons, are specialized correctional institutions that do not have physical barriers such as walls.
 These facilities are designed to accommodate well-behaved convicted prisoners who demonstrate a strong sense of self-discipline and social responsibility.
 Within the state, there are three notable Open Prison and Correctional Homes.
 Two of these facilities cater to male prisoners and are located in Nettukaltheri, Thiruvananthapuram, and Cheemeni, Kasargod respectively.
 The third institution is exclusively dedicated to female prisoners and is situated in Poojappura, Thiruvananthapuram.
 These Open Prison and Correctional Homes aim to provide a rehabilitative environment for inmates who have demonstrated positive behavioral traits and a commitment to personal growth.
 By allowing a certain degree of freedom and independence, while still ensuring the maintenance of security measures, these institutions seek to foster the reintegration of prisoners into society upon their release.

+Each open prison is headed by an officer from the cadre of Superintendent.

 Central jails

 Central Prisons and Correctional Homes serve as facilities for the confinement of individuals who have been sentenced to imprisonment for a period exceeding six months, detainees, prisoners convicted by Court Martial, and civil prisoners.
 Additionally, when nearby District Jails, Special Sub Jails, or Sub Jails experience overcrowding, remand or under trial prisoners may also be housed in these facilities.
 Presently, there are four Central Prisons and Correctional Homes located in Thiruvananthapuram, Thrissur, Kannur, and Malappuram.

+Each of these Central Jails are headed by an officer from the cadre of Superintendent.